AutoJenny/blog/docs/workflow/planning/structure.md

    - section_description: A brief description of what the section will cover
    - section_order: The sequence number of the section

+3. Output to post_section_elements table:
+   - post_id: Reference to the post
+   - section_id: Reference to the section
+   - element_type: Type of element ('fact', 'idea', 'theme')
+   - element_text: The actual content
+   - element_order: Order within the section

 ## UI Components

 ### Inputs Panel